Brookside, Telford: Brookside Improvement Group

 Brookside Improvement Group (BIG) was the first residents' group in Brookside and is recognised by Telford and Wrekin Council as the representative group of the residents of Brookside.
 BIG is represented on the Brookside Co-operative Board, the pilot scheme for Telford & Wrekin Council's Co-operative Council policy.
 BIG runs the Street Champions scheme in Brookside in conjunction with the borough council and a BIG Juniors group is organised by one of the two primary schools in Brookside, Windmill Primary School.

 Brookside Big Local

 Brookside Big Local is the name for the lottery-funded social regeneration programme run by a steering group made up of Brookside residents which will oversee the spending of £1m of seed funding over 10 years once its plan is approved and adopted.
 The group has already made a small number of grants in advance of the main £1m funding pot becoming available.

 Brookside Events Group

-Brookside Events Group (BEG) was set up in 2013 by local mums who were motivated by a lack of events for local youngsters to form a group to put on events primarily for the benefit of local children but also for other residents.
-As of 2014, BEG have organised a coffee morning, children's Halloween party, an Easter party and a ladies night and are organising a summer fair for July 2014.
+Brookside Events Group (BEG) was set up in 2013 by local mothers who were motivated by a lack of events for local youngsters to form a group to put on events primarily for the benefit of local children but also for other residents.
+As of 2014, BEG have organised a coffee morning, children's Halloween party, an Easter party and a ladies night and organised a summer fair for July 2014.